zhaoyul/aposd-vs-clean-code/README.md

 	  totalPoints=0;
 	}

-However it may be good judgement to extract them as:
+However it may be good judgement to extract them as follows because the interface is abstract, and the implemention has deeper detail.

 	void clearTotals() {
 		amountOwed=0;
 		totalPoints=0;
 	}

 The latter has a nice descriptive name that is abstract enough to be meaningful without being redundant.
-And the two lines together are so strongly related as to qualify for doing _one thing_: initialization.
+And the two lines together are strongly related so as to qualify for doing _one thing_: initialization.

 **JOHN:**